kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 - Message comes to the FrontEnd, FrontEnd consults Metadata service what backend host to send data to.
 Message is sent to a selected backend host and data is replicated.
 And when receive message call comes, FrontEnd talks to Metadata service to identify a backend host that stores the data.
 - How Backend hosts relate to each other?
 	- We will consider two options of how backend hosts relate to each other.
-	- In the first option, each backend instance is considered a leader for a particular set of queues.
+	- In the first option, (Leader-Follower relationship) each backend instance is considered a leader for a particular set of queues.
 And by leader we mean that all requests for a particular queue (like send message and receive message requests) go to this leader instance.
 	-
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM3NTM4NDUwLC0yMDkxNDAwMjYxLDExNz
+eyJoaXN0b3J5IjpbLTM0NzI1ODkyOSwtMjA5MTQwMDI2MSwxMT
-E3MTM4ODYsLTE5MzQ3OTg0NjMsLTE0NDA5MzAxODddfQ==
+cxNzEzODg2LC0xOTM0Nzk4NDYzLC0xNDQwOTMwMTg3XX0=
 -->